Supporting women in prison education

 - Vocational training to support learners into jobs after release

 We aim to provide the best education to all learners and are constantly trying to better our education provision which has been recognised by Ofsted.
-The education provision we provide is helping female prisoners at HMP Askham Grange to gain qualifications and future employment.
+The education programmes we provide are helping female prisoners at HMP Askham Grange to gain qualifications and future employment.

 To find out more about the education provision at HMP Askham Grange read the full Ofsted report here.